owncloud/ocis/changelog/unreleased/reva-gateway-configuration.md

-Technical Debt: Unify Envvar names configuring REVA gateway address
+Enhancement: Unify Envvar names configuring REVA gateway address

 We've renamed all envvars configuring REVA gateway address to `REVA_GATEWAY`, additionally we renamed the cli parameters to `--reva-gateway-addr` and adjusted the description